attillax/PAMI-2015/README.md

 # PAMI-2015
-Labs &amp; HomeWork for Pattern Analysis and Machine Intelligence course in Politechico di Milano, AY 2015/16
+HomeWork &amp; useful materials for Pattern Analysis and Machine Intelligence course in Politecnico di Milano, AY 2015/16

+## Repository contents
+1) Course book compilated from selected chapters of ISL and ESL.
+2) Sources, solutions and report for course homework.
+3) Summary of exam questions and answers for them.
+4) Summary of course topics.
+5) Makefile for provided .tex documents.

+### Folders structure
+/Docs contains all provided .tex files and .pdf for them.

+/statLearningDemos contains homework sources.

+## Rights
+All presented work is done by me.

+Homework sources and exams texts are provided by teachers.

+Original ISL and ESL books are available in the Internet for free download.

+Feel free to contact me in case case of any doubts or suggestions =)

 ## How to use Makefile for compilation of the documents
 All compiled files are placed in the directory of their origins (./Docs).